-PED 1013 PERSONAL AND COMMUNITY HEALTH

-This course is a consideration of the various conditions and factors affecting individual and community health.
-The course is designed to assist students in formulating their philosophies, attitudes, and understanding of behaviors that are necessary to establish healthy living practices.
+PED 1013 PERSONAL AND COMMUNITY HEALTH This course is a consideration of the various conditions and factors affecting individual and community health.
+The course is establish healthy living practices.

-SPE ---- SPECIAL TOPICS PHYSICAL EDUCATION

-Designation used for courses of current interest in physical education that are not included as a permanent part of our official course offerings.
+SPE ---- SPECIAL TOPICS / PHYSICAL EDUCATION Designation used for courses of current interest in physical education that are not included as a permanent part of our official course offerings.
 The title of the course will reflect the specific subject matter.